Catharine Waugh McCulloch: Career

 Catharine Waugh McCulloch, center, is flanked by Isabella W. Blaney and Frances Collins Porter, both of California, in this 1912 drawing by Marguerite Martyn.
 They were among the first women delegates to a Republican National Convention.

 McCulloch was a member of the Equity Club, a correspondence network founded in 1887 to provide support, friendship, and advice among women lawyers across the country.
 In 1888, McCulloch unsuccessfully ran for state's attorney on the Prohibition party ticket.

 McCulloch began serving as the legislative chair of the Illinois Equal Suffrage Association in 1890.
+Following an 1891 Illinois Supreme Court decision upholding women's right to vote in school district elections, she developed a legislative strategy to expand women's voting rights without requiring an amendment to the Illinois Constitution.
+McCulloch drafted legislation that would allow women to vote for presidential electors and other offices not constitutionally restricted to men, introducing versions of the bill in the Illinois General Assembly for approximately twenty years before its passage in 1913.
+The law made Illinois the first state east of the Mississippi River to grant women the right to vote for presidential electors, and it was upheld by the Illinois Supreme Court in Scown v.
+Czarnecki (1914)..
+She and her colleagues in the Illinois Equal Suffrage Association actively lobbied for the measure throughout that period, organizing train and automobile tours, public meetings, and publications to build statewide support.

-After the Illinois Supreme Court upheld a law granting women the right to vote in school district elections in 1891, McCulloch worked on a bill that would ensure women's suffrage for local and presidential elections in the state of Illinois.
-McCulloch and her colleagues at the Illinois Equal Suffrage Association actively lobbied for the bill from 1893 to 1913, even organizing train and automobile tours to rally suffrage supporters across the state.
-McCulloch's public-oriented methods of mobilizing supporters through rallies and publications reflected the style of many clubwomen, settlement-house workers, and other Progressive Era activists who sought suffrage as a means to advance other reform efforts.
-Her approach contrasted with that of more conservative members of the Illinois Equal Suffrage Association like Grace Wilbur Trout, who preferred more quiet and diplomatic lobbying.
+McCulloch's public-oriented methods of mobilizing supporters reflected the approach of many clubwomen, settlement-house workers, and other Progressive Era reformers who viewed woman suffrage as part of a broader program of social reform.
+Her approach contrasted with that of more conservative members of the Illinois Equal Suffrage Association, such as Grace Wilbur Trout, who favored quieter and more diplomatic lobbying methods..

 In 1894, McCulloch and fellow members of the Chicago Woman's Club founded the Chicago Political Equity League to campaign for municipal suffrage.
 In addition to her suffrage work, McCulloch advocated for maternalist reform measures.
 For example, she championed the passage of a law in 1901 that gave women equal guardianship with their husbands over their children.
 In 1905, she helped raise the age of consent for girls from 14 to 16 years.